wilfriedago/dotfiles/.config/fabric/patterns/show_fabric_options_markmap/system.md

 pbpaste | fabric --pattern summarize
 Run the analyze_claims Pattern with the --stream option to get immediate and streaming results. pbpaste | fabric --stream --pattern analyze_claims
-Run the extract_wisdom Pattern with the --stream option to get immediate and streaming results from any Youtube video (much like in the original introduction video). yt --transcript https://youtube.com/watch?v=uXs-zPc63kM | fabric --stream --pattern extract_wisdom new All of the patterns have been added as aliases to your bash (or zsh) config file pbpaste | analyze_claims --stream
+Run the extract_wisdom Pattern with the --stream option to get immediate and streaming results from any YouTube video (much like in the original introduction video). yt --transcript https://youtube.com/watch?v=uXs-zPc63kM | fabric --stream --pattern extract_wisdom new All of the patterns have been added as aliases to your bash (or zsh) config file pbpaste | analyze_claims --stream